Birakishore Das

 Birakishore Das (23 November 1898 – 28 April 1973), popularly known as "Jatiya Kabi Birakishore" (lit.
 National Poet, Birakishore) was a poet, social activist and politician from Odisha.
 Best known for the editor of " Mo Desha" a monthly magazine.

 Early life

-Birakishore Das was born on 23 November 1898 in a Vaishnav Karan family at Punanga village of Cuttack district (now in Jagatsinghpur).
+Birakishore Das was born on 23 November 1898 in a Zamindar Vaishnav Karan family at Punanga village of Cuttack district (now in Jagatsinghpur).
 He completed his matriculation at Victoria high School, Cuttack and later worked in the co-operative department of Odisha.
 After five years of service, he joined Non-cooperation movement in 1921.